 25. Pushing Pixels

 An awesome Android design blog, founded by Kirill Grouchnikov.
-Kirill is a user interface engineer currently working on Android project at Google (yeah, another Google guy).
-Also, he has been doing client side development professionally since 1999 in a variety of UI toolkits and libraries.
+Kirill is a user interface engineer currently working on the Android project at Google (yeah, another Google guy).
+Also, he has been doing client-side development professionally since 1999 in a variety of UI toolkits and libraries.

 26. Java Papers

 A blog by Joseph Kulandai.
 Here you’ll find articles and tutorials related to Java, Android, design patterns, web services, etc. Joe is a versatile software developer proficient in Java and Android.
 He might be available to take extra app development projects, in case you need a hand.

 Chris Banes a Developer Programs Engineer (DPE) for the Android team at Google UK.
 This is his personal blog.
 Chris claims that any views expressed here are his own and not his employers.